Websites

 Australian Federal election speeches

 Each election, Prime Ministerial candidates lay out their parties’ platforms in campaign speeches.
-These speeches are more than just historical records; they tell us about national concerns and political obsessions, wars and drought, industry and society.
-They speak to—and in some cases, exploit—our aspirations and our fears.
-We’ve collected speeches by successful and unsuccessful candidates from every election from 1901 right up to the present day.
+These speeches are more than just historical records; they tell us about national concerns and political obsessions.
+We’ve collected speeches by candidates from every election from 1901 to the present day.

 The Petrov Affair